nordcloud/mc-connect-softphone/README.md

 The server will restart on every file change.
 If it crashes - restart it manually.
 Changes in in the *src/assets* folder are picked without restarting the server.

 Troubleshooting:
+- *Session expired* — You need to log in with *AWS Connect SAML SSO*.
+Look for the link in [id.nordcloud.com](https://id.nordcloud.com).
+If you don't see the link [request access](https://nordcloud.atlassian.net/servicedesk/customer/portal/223/group/327/create/2570).
 - *The security token included in the request is invalid* — The AWS credentials are expired or missing.
 Lambda is trying to connect to DynamoDB.

 ## Deployment